 Federal Tort Claims Act

 In 1946, the Federal Tort Claims Act (“FCTA”) was passed.
-The FTCA permits citizens to file a lawsuit against the United States for negligence or malpractice.
-Examples of governmental negligence include:
+The FTCA permits citizens to file a lawsuit against the

 - VA medical malpractice;